 Batu Bolong is a lively neighborhood within walking distance of the beach so it’s perfect for experiencing the authentic Canggu vibes.
 On top of that, almost all the above-mentioned cafes are located here so if you’re also a foodie, you will love this area!

 Below you can see my top recommendations for the best places to stay in Canggu for every budget.
 If you’re looking for a broader overview of where to stay in Bali, make sure to read my in-depth article about the best areas to stay in Bali.

 LUXURY – COMO Uma Canggu

-MID-RANGE – Canggu Beach Apartments
+MID-RANGE – BoHo Canggu